ikadatym-sry/ikadatym-sry/README.md

 - 😄 Pronouns: **Nothing**
 - ⚡ Fun fact: I can move my body
 - I'm still do experimenting and practicing.
 I help my idiot friend to do the code only. my many repos are private repo.
 English is my 2nd language
-- Now I'm in military training and preparing to attend university I may not update any repo for a long time
+- Now I'm in military training and  ̶p̶r̶e̶p̶a̶r̶i̶n̶g̶ ̶t̶o̶ ̶a̶t̶t̶e̶n̶d̶ ̶u̶n̶i̶v̶e̶r̶s̶i̶t̶y̶ I may not update any repo for a long time